-- (16) One educator from a school district that has actively worked to develop a system of student support that uses a trauma-informed lens. - (17) One member of a youth-led organization. - organization that (18)One member of an demonstrated expertise in restorative practices. - (19) One member of a coalition of mental health and school practitioners who assist schools in developing and implementing trauma-informed and restorative strategies and systems. - (20) One member of an organization whose mission is to promote the safety, health, and economic success of children, youth, and families in this State. - (21) One member who works or has worked as a restorative justice coach or disciplinarian. - (22) One member who works or has worked as a social worker. - (23) One member of the State Board of Education. - (24) One member who represents a statewide principals' organization. - 24 (25) One member who represents a statewide 25 organization of school boards. - (26) One member who has expertise in pre-kindergarten
+- (17) One member of a youth-led organization. - (18) One member of an organization that has demonstrated expertise in restorative practices. - (19) One member of a coalition of mental health and school practitioners who assist schools in developing and implementing trauma-informed and restorative strategies and systems. - (20) One member of an organization whose mission is to promote the safety, health, and economic success of children, youth, and families in this State. - (21) One member who works or has worked as a restorative justice coach or disciplinarian. - (22) One member who works or has worked as a social worker. - (23) One member of the State Board of Education. - (24) One member who represents a statewide principals' organization. - (25) One member who represents a statewide organization of school boards. - (26) One member who has expertise in pre-kindergarten education. - (27) One member who represents a school social worker association. - (28) One member who represents an organization that represents school districts in $\frac{both}{both}$ the south suburbs $\frac{and}{both}$ collar counties.

-1

-education.

-L - Cuucacion.

-- (27) One member who represents a school social worker association. - (28) One member who represents an organization that represents school districts in both the south suburbs and collar counties. - One member who is а licensed clinical psychologist who (A) has a doctor of philosophy in the field of clinical psychology and has an appointment at an independent free-standing children's hospital located in Chicago, (B) serves as associate professor at a medical school located in Chicago, and (C) serves as the clinical director of a coalition of voluntary collaboration of organizations that are committed to applying a trauma lens to their efforts on behalf of families and children in the State. - (30) One member who represents a west suburban school district. - (31) One member from a governmental agency who has expertise in child development and who is responsible for coordinating early childhood mental health programs and services. - (32) One member who has significant expertise in early childhood mental health and childhood trauma. - (33) One member who represents an organization that represents school districts in the collar counties.
+- (29) One member who is a licensed clinical psychologist who (A) has a doctor of philosophy in the field of clinical psychology and has an appointment at an independent free-standing children's hospital located in Chicago, (B) serves as associate professor at a medical school located in Chicago, and (C) serves as the clinical director of a coalition of voluntary collaboration of organizations that are committed to applying a trauma lens to their efforts on behalf of families and children in the State. - (30) One member who represents a west suburban school district. - (31) One member from a governmental agency who has expertise in child development and who is responsible for coordinating early childhood mental health programs and services. - (32) One member who has significant expertise in early childhood mental health and childhood trauma. - (33) One member who represents an organization that represents school districts in the collar counties. - (d) The Whole Child Task Force shall meet at the call of the State Superintendent of Education or his or her designee, who shall serve as as the chairperson.
+The State Board of Education shall provide administrative and other support to the task force.
+Members of the task force shall serve without compensation.

-- 1 (d) The Whole Child Task Force shall meet at the call of - the State Superintendent of Education or his or her designee, 2 - 3 who shall serve as as the chairperson.
-The State Board of - 4 Education shall provide administrative and other support to - 5 the task force.
-Members of the task force shall serve without - 6 compensation. - 7 (e) The Whole Child Task Force shall submit a report of its - 8 findings and recommendations to the General Assembly, the - 9 Illinois Legislative Black Caucus, the State Board of - 10 Education, and the Governor on or before February 1, 2022. - 11 Upon submitting its report, the task force is dissolved. - (f) This Section is repealed on February 1, 2023.
-12 - 13 (Source: P.A.
+- (e) The Whole Child Task Force shall submit a report of its findings and recommendations to the General Assembly, the Illinois Legislative Black Caucus, the State Board of Education, and the Governor on or before February 1, 2022.
+Upon submitting its report, the task force is dissolved. - (f) This Section is repealed on February 1, 2023.
+(Source: P.A.
 101-654, eff.
+3-8-21.)

-3-8-21.) - 14 Section 10.
-The Early Intervention Services System Act is - 15 amended by changing Section 11 as follows: - 16 (325 ILCS 20/11) (from Ch.
+Section 10.
+The Early Intervention Services System Act is amended by changing Section 11 as follows:

+(325 ILCS 20/11) (from Ch.
 23, par.
-4161) - 17 Sec.
-11. Individualized Family Service Plans. - 18 (a) Each eligible infant or toddler and that infant's or - toddler's family shall receive: 19 - 20 (1)timely, comprehensive, multidisciplinary - 21 assessment of the unique strengths and needs of each - 22 eligible infant and toddler, and assessment of the - 23 concerns and priorities of the families to appropriately - 24 assist them in meeting their needs and identify supports and services to meet those needs; and
+4161)

+Sec.
+11. Individualized Family Service Plans.